-But Beer Cheese Bread – what’s not to love? it’s a little sharp, a little sweet, just a little cheesy, moist and succulent.
+But Beer Cheese Bread – what’s not to love?
+It’s another kind of heaven.
+A little sharp, a little sweet, just a little cheesy, moist and hearty.

-The fact that it’s super easy and a great way to use up (dare I say it? most people probably don’t have this problem…) beer left over from a get together makes it even nearer and dearer to my heart.
-I’ve even been known to stash my beer rather than drink it just to make this bread!
+The fact that it’s super easy and a great way to use up (dare I say it?
+Most people probably don’t have this problem…) beer left over from a get together makes it even nearer and dearer to my heart.
+I’ve even been known to stash my beer rather than drink it just so I have one to make this bread!

 Not a baker?
 Rock this out with self rising flour – you’ll have it mixed in five minutes and ready for the oven – and friends and family will be impressed…you made this?
 Piece of cake…well, bread…

-Basic Beer Cheese Bread, makes one large loaf (12 thick slices) or two smaller, cost varies.
-Basic recipe will run about $2.00 with good shopping.
+Basic Beer Cheese Bread, makes one large loaf (12 thick slices) or two smaller.

 - 3 cups of self rising flour (or use 3 cups all-purpose flour + one tablespoon plus 1 ½ teaspoons baking powder plus 1 ½ teaspoon salt) see substitutions